chantelwetzel-noaa/data_summary/doc/_main.md

 # Flathead sole
  To date, no assessment or analysis has been conducted on Flathead sole.
 Across available data, Flathead sole have been observed and sampled generally by commercial fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 1,008 length observations, 0 age readings, and 859 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 980 length observations, 0 age readings, and 859 otoliths that are available to be aged.
-In California, since 2000, a total of 1 length observations, 0 age readings, and 0 otoliths have been collected In Oregon, since 2000, a total of 979 length observations, 0 age readings, and 859 otoliths have been collected
+In California, since 2000, a total of 1 length observations, 0 age readings, and 0 otoliths have been collected.
+In Oregon, since 2000, a total of 979 length observations, 0 age readings, and 859 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 10,276 length observations, 0 age readings, and 2,764 otoliths that are available to be aged.